kitnil/awesome/README.md

 - [express-rate-limit](https://github.com/nfriedly/express-rate-limit) - Basic rate-limiting middleware for express
 - [Luckysheet](https://github.com/mengshukeji/Luckysheet) - Luckysheet is an online spreadsheet like excel that is powerful, simple to configure, and completely open source.
 - [complete-javascript-course](https://github.com/jonasschmedtmann/complete-javascript-course) - Starter files, final projects and FAQ for my Complete JavaScript course
-- [material-shell](https://github.com/material-shell/material-shell) - A modern desktop interface for Linux.
-Improve your user experience and get rid of the anarchy of traditional desktop workflows.
-Designed to simplify navigation and reduce the need to manipulate windows in order to improve productivity.
-It's meant to be 100% predictable and bring the benefits of tools coveted by professionals to everyone.
 - [wizzy](https://github.com/grafana-wizzy/wizzy) - Manage & automate Grafana with easy wizzy
 - [drawthe.net](https://github.com/cidrblock/drawthe.net) - drawthe.net draws network diagrams dynamically from a text file describing the placement, layout and icons.
 Given a yaml file describing the hierarchy of the network and it's connections, a resulting diagram will be created.
 - [svg-term-cli](https://github.com/marionebl/svg-term-cli) - Share terminal sessions via SVG and CSS